chaobrain/braintools/docs/apis/conn.rst

 Modular connectivity system for building neural network connection patterns across different types of neural models.
-The system provides specialized implementations for point neurons, population rate models, and multi-compartment models with a unified API.
+The system provides specialized implementations for point neurons and multi-compartment models with direct class access.

 Base Classes and Results